NeuralOS: Towards Simulating Operating Systems via Neural Generative Models: Experiments

-Furthermore, omitting the scheduled sampling stage led to rapid deterioration in generated frame quality due to compounding prediction errors over consecutive steps, as illustrated in \Cref{fig:no_sched_sampling}.
-In contrast, incorporating scheduled sampling greatly improved the model's robustness (\Cref{fig:neuralos_interaction_sequence}).
+Omitting scheduled sampling led to rapid deterioration in generated frame quality due to compounding prediction errors (\Cref{fig:no_sched_sampling}).
+In contrast, incorporating scheduled sampling greatly improved the model's robustness (\Cref{fig:neuralos_interaction_sequence}), which is also evident from quantitative evaluation in \Cref{fig:rmse_ss}.